winiad/SkillPill/README.md

 </div>

-`LMS` = `Learning Management System` made in a hybrid fhion - mix of on-premise and cloud solutions - as to maximize cost effecitveness.
+`LMS` = `Learning Management System` made in a hybrid fashion - mix of on-premise and cloud solutions - maximizing cost effectiveness.

 ## Capabilities